MicrosoftDocs/azure-docs/articles/app-service/azure-web-sites-web-hosting-plans-in-depth-overview.md

 - **Change the plan’s instance size**.
 As an example, a plan in the *Basic* tier that uses small instances can be changed to use large instances.
 All apps that are associated with that plan will be able to use the additional memory and CPU resources that the larger instance size offers.
 - **Change the plan’s instance count**.
 For example, a *Standard* plan that's scaled out to three instances can be scaled to 10 instances.
 A *Premium* plan can be scaled out to 20 instances (subject to availability).
 All apps that are associated with that plan will be able to use the additional memory and CPU resources that the larger instance count offers.

-You can change the pricing tier and instance size by clicking the **Scale Up** item under settings for either the App or the App Service Plan.
-Changes will apply to the App Service plan and affect all apps that are hosted by it.
+You can change the pricing tier and instance size by clicking the **Scale Up** item under settings for either the app or the App Service plan.
+Changes will apply to the App Service plan and affect all apps that it hosts.

  ![][pricingtier]

 ## Summary

 App Service plans represent a set of features and capacity that you can share across your apps.
-App Service plans give you the flexibility to allocate specific apps to a given set of resources and further optimize your Azure resource utilization.
+App Service plans give you the flexibility to allocate specific apps to a set of resources and further optimize your Azure resource utilization.
 This way, if you want to save money on your testing environment, you can share a plan across multiple apps.
 You can also maximize throughput for your production environment by scaling it across multiple regions and plans.

 ## What's changed

-* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](http://go.microsoft.com/fwlink/?LinkId=529714)
+* For a guide to the change from Websites to App Service, see: [Azure App Service and Its Impact on Existing Azure Services](http://go.microsoft.com/fwlink/?LinkId=529714)

 [pricingtier]: ./media/azure-web-sites-web-hosting-plans-in-depth-overview/appserviceplan-pricingtier.png
 [assign]: ./media/azure-web-sites-web-hosting-plans-in-depth-overview/assing-appserviceplan.png